PUBLISH IN XML AND HTML

 Comparative summary

-PDF = visual format, intended for human readers.
+PDF = visual format, aimed at human readers.

-XML = structured format, intended for systems, indexers, and scientific preservation.
+XML = structured format, aimed at systems, indexers, and scientific preservation.

-Authors may choose publication only in PDF, only in XML, or in both formats for the same article.
-The fee for XML publication is R$ 700.00 (seven hundred Brazilian reais) per article, due to the higher technical production cost, which involves structured markup, standardization according to international norms, and specialized technical validation.
-If the author opts for publication in both formats — PDF and XML — the total fee will be R$ 1,150.00 (one thousand one hundred fifty Brazilian reais), consisting of R$ 700.00 (XML) and R$ 450.00 (PDF).
+Authors may choose to publish only in PDF, or in XML and HTML, or in all formats for the same article.
+The fee for XML and HTML publication is R$ 700.00 (seven hundred reais) per article, due to the higher technical production cost, which involves structured markup, standardization according to international norms, and specialized technical validation.
+If the author chooses publication in all three formats — PDF, XML, and HTML — the total fee will be R$ 1,200.00 (one thousand two hundred reais).

-For international authors, the fee for XML publication will be US$ 300.00 (three hundred US dollars) per article, due to the specialized technical costs involved in international markup and validation.
-The fee for publication in PDF format remains unchanged at US$ 200.00 (two hundred US dollars) per article.
+For international authors, the fee for XML and HTML publication is US$ 300.00 (three hundred dollars) per article, due to the specialized technical costs involved in international markup and validation.
+The fee for PDF publication remains unchanged at US$ 200.00 (two hundred dollars) per article.

-Authors interested in XML publication must indicate this option at the time of submission on the platform and, additionally, send a request by email to rrecima21@gmail.com, expressly stating their interest in the service.
+Authors interested in XML and HTML publication must indicate this option at the time of submission on the platform and additionally send a request by email to rrecima21@gmail.com, expressly stating their interest in the service.